Supervised learning for robust quantum control in composite-pulse systems: Applications: Robust Quantum Control

-Unlike the case of time-independent errors, we cannot account for all time-varying errors in the testing stage.
-To validate the learned phase parameters $\bm{\theta}$ obtained from the training stage, we require to sample the time-varying errors for different time intervals to obtain enough testing samples.
-The fidelity of each testing sample is plotted in Fig.~\ref{Fvstimevaryingerror}(a) by using the learned phase parameters $\bm{\theta}$, where the Gaussian distribution is $G(0.1,0.02)$.
-It is clearly shown that the learned phase parameters $\bm{\theta}$ perform very well in the vast majority of testing samples, where a total average fidelity of 99.59\% is achieved.
-Furthermore, we demonstrate in Fig.~\ref{Fvstimevaryingerror}(b) how to successfully obtain robust population inversion by training the phase parameters $\bm{\theta}$ in the presence of time-varying errors.
-For a comparison, Fig.~\ref{Fvstimevaryingerror}(b) also shows the fidelity as a function of the time-independent errors.
+Unlike the case of time-independent errors, it is difficult to account for all time-varying errors in the testing stage.
+To validate the phase parameters $\bm{\theta}$ learned from the training stage, we randomly draw enough testing samples from time-varying errors for different time intervals.
+The fidelity of each testing sample is plotted in Fig.~\ref{Fvstimevaryingerror}(a).
+It is clearly shown that the learned phase parameters $\bm{\theta}$ perform very well in the vast majority of testing samples, where a total average fidelity of 99.55\% is achieved.
+Furthermore, we demonstrate in Fig.~\ref{Fvstimevaryingerror}(b) how to successfully obtain robust population inversion when the pulse area error suffers from time-dependent Gaussian noises.
+For a comparison, Fig.~\ref{Fvstimevaryingerror}(b) also shows the fidelity as a function of the time-independent errors using the learned phase parameters.
 We can observe that the robustness with respect to time-independent errors is much better than that of time-varying errors.